Saturday, September 2, 2023

 Prior to prohibition, Rye was the popular whiskey of choice.
 Rye has a long history in our country going back to German immigrants in the 18th century.
 They settled mostly in Pennsylvania and began farming rye.
 Most settlers, being of British background didn't eat rye bread, so these farmers began making whiskey.
 Up until recently, Rye whiskey was fading into obscurity but there is a revival taking place and connoisseurs are rediscovering this wonderful variety of whiskey.

 My regular and old fallback remains Old Overholt Rye.
 Its history is the history of our country, from German immigrant farmers to industrial production, later bought out by the robber baron James Fisk, through prohibition and beyond.
 This storied whiskey, the favorite of Presidents from Lincoln and Grant to John F. Kennedy is now, like most American liquor, made in Kentucky.
-This is a straight ahead, smooth and clean Rye but it is lacking in the woody tannins of barreling that often puts a whiskey over the top for me.
-I've found though careful research, strictly for reasons of scientific inquiry and at serious risk of incurring the calumny of liquor aficionados, that a drop of “Liquid Smoke” can enhance the depth of a glass of Old Overholt.
+This is a straight ahead, smooth and clean Rye much improved with the ceasing of "cold filtration" and now back to its old richness.
+This remains a go to for me, especially in coler weather.

 There are efforts afoot to revive the Pennsylvania and Northern Maryland style of Rye.
 Rye, originally produced in this region has a reputation of being spicier, rounder, more flavorful and chewier than the Rye made now.
 Evidence has emerged that distillers in the east used different methods than Kentucky Bourbon makers.
 Notably, they employed a sweet mash rather than supplementing with the leftover wash known as sour mash which yields a sharper-tasting product.
 Leopold Distillers in Denver, Colorado have had a Pennsylvania style still re-created and are promising the release of a Maryland Style Rye Whiskey made in the traditional Monongahela region style.